 This course is an introduction to various methods of obtaining the extreme of a non-dynamic or a dynamic system and its use in system design.
-Linear programming, various search methods, nonlinear programming Faculty of Engineering 17 studies are investigated.
+Linear programming, various search methods, nonlinear programming and dynamic programming are also covered.
+Various real-life applications are discussed and appropriate case studies are investigated.